 Remote forces you to do the things you should be doing any way earlier and better

-As company scale, they need to develop infrastructure to successfully manage and coordinate large numbers of people.
-But in the early days, by virtue of being close to each other physically, it's easier to delay some of these investments.
+As companies scale, they need to develop infrastructure to successfully manage and coordinate large numbers of people.
+But in the early days, by virtue of being close to each other physically, it’s easier to delay some of these investments.

 A quick hallway meeting of a few key stakeholders might be all it takes to commit to a strategic change.
 A last-minute all hands roused through word-of-mouth may be the prelude to a fundraising announcement.